Why is diabetes a risk to your feet?

 What should I do if I have a concern or problem with my feet?

-If you develop any of the following problems, it is important that you contact your Multi-disciplinary Foot Care Team, local Podiatry Department or GP for advice as soon as possible (within 24 hours).
+If you develop any of the problems listed below, it is important that you contact your Multi-disciplinary Foot Care Team, local Podiatry Department or doctor (GP) for advice as soon as possible (within 24 hours).
+If you cannot contact any of these and you are concerned, please contact NHS 111 by ringing 111.
+They may advise you to go to your local accident and emergency department.
+Any delay in getting advice or treatment can lead to serious problems.

 |